-- To create an awareness about environmental issues by imparting / sharing appropriate knowledge;
+Create awareness about environmental issues by imparting and sharing appropriate knowledge

-- To develop responsible values and attitudes towards the environment; and
+Develop responsible values and attitudes toward the environment

 DEC is located in Delta Park, Johannesburg, about 10km northwest of the city centre.
 The Centre is housed in a municipal building that was originally built in the 1930’s as a sewage works.
 The building is an extremely good Johannesburg example of Art Deco architecture and housed the main works.
 (The building has now been awarded local heritage status.)
 The sewage works were closed in June 1963 with the building earmarked for demolition.

-DEC’s founder and first chairman, Mr Norman Bloom, had a vision for the building and a Board of Directors was appointed.
-A comprehensive fund-raising effort was established.
-Sections of the building were transformed in stages and DEC now houses a Natural History museum, “hands-on” activity rooms, and auditorium and a large function room, a resource centre and a variety of exhibits e.g. replicas of Mrs Ples and the Taung child, recycling and water-wise equipment.
-A council sewage-work building has been transformed into a vibrant centre that works with 20 000 learners and 5 000 educators annually.
-About 2 000 conference delegates also come to the centre for seminars, presentations, meetings, launches etc.
+DEC’s founder and first chairman, Norman Bloom, had a vision for the building and a board and fund-raising effort was established.
+Sections of the building were transformed in stages to house a natural history museum, hands-on activity rooms, an auditorium, a large function room, a resource centre and exhibits.
+About 20 000 learners and 5 000 educators visit the centre annually, as well as over 2 000 conference delegates who use our facilities for seminars, presentations, meetings, launches etc.

-Delta Park, a large urban municipal-owned park of 100 hectares, was developed around the building in the 1970’s.
-The Florence Bloom Bird Sanctuary (a 10 hectare fenced off area with 2 grassed areas), 5 dams and the Braamfontein Spruit on its eastern boundary, is used extensively by DEC as an “outdoor classroom”.
+Delta Park is a large urban municipal-owned park of 100 hectares and is used as an outdoor classroom.
+The park houses the Florence Bloom Bird Sanctuary of 10 hectares, with five dams and the Braamfontein Spruit on its eastern boundary.

-Programmes for school groups range from, for example, “Creepy Crawlies” to “Energy Conversations” and suit learners from Pre-School to Grade 12.
+DEC offers programmes for school groups with topics such as “Creepy Crawlies” and “Energy Conversations” for learners from pre-school to grade 12.
 Educators are offered workshop training in curriculum-linked environmental issues so that they can foster an appreciation of the need for a “healthy environment” in young people.
 Vibrant, well-informed environmental “activists” are mentored and encouraged to make planet Earth a “better place for all”.

 DEC has matured into a leading institution in the field of environmental education, training and consultation and is an accredited training provider with the Education, Training and Development Practice – Sector Education and Training Authority (ETDP-SETA), and with the University of the North West (UNW).
-The training of educators and government officials has become a key focus for DEC and we believe that by offering these accredited Short Courses, the Centre will be in a better position to sustain its activities.
+The training of educators and government officials on environmental programmes has become a key focus for DEC.